 Best time to invest in gold

 Investing experts advise against trying to time the market — it’s an exercise even professional traders struggle to master.
-If you’ve decided to invest in gold, instead of waiting for the “perfect” moment to buy in, you can use dollar-cost averaging — investing small amounts on a regular basis for a period of time — to accrue a position in gold gradually.
+If you’ve decided to invest in gold, instead of waiting for the “perfect” moment to buy in, you can use dollar-cost averaging — investing fixed amounts on a regular basis for a period of time regardless of the current market conditions.

 Minimum amount for investment

-Financial advisors tend to say your precious metals investment should equal no more than 5% to 10% of your overall portfolio.
+Financial advisors tend to say your alternative asset investments, including precious metals, should equal no more than 5% to 10% of your overall portfolio.
 This includes physical gold, silver and all other precious metals as well as investments in gold-related instruments like ETFs.

 Be leery of metal dealers that try to get you to load up on gold, or use scare tactics to try and convince you that your money will only be safe in gold.
 Seek out investment advice from someone who isn’t getting paid to sell you gold assets, such as a fee-only retirement advisor or certified financial planner (CFP).
 You ideally want to work with a fiduciary, since they are legally obligated to recommend money moves that are in your best financial interest.